public-key-cryptography/public-key-editor/README.md

-	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; an error in the saveAttachedFile method which called the view- AttachedFile was corrected because the method was modified for the SavedEmails class; the mouse- listener was modified so that the view or save attached file dialog box doesn't appear if a saved message is being edited; and the mail class is being upgraded to save the message states in the mail directory or email server and to send and retrieve users' public keys.
+	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; and the mail class was modified to save the message states in the user's mail directory.